VrushankPatel/interview-matters/multithreading-and-concurrency-in-java/README.md

 ## Overview

-Multithreading and concurrency in Java allow programs to execute multiple threads simultaneously, improving performance and responsiveness.
-Understanding thread lifecycle, synchronization, and concurrent data structures is crucial for writing safe and efficient concurrent programs.
+Multithreading and concurrency in Java enable programs to perform multiple tasks simultaneously, improving performance and responsiveness.
+This topic covers thread creation, synchronization, concurrent data structures, and best practices for writing thread-safe code.

 ## Detailed Explanation

 ### Thread Fundamentals

 A thread is the smallest unit of execution within a process.
-Java provides built-in support for multithreaded programming.
+Java provides built-in support for multithreading through the `Thread` class and `Runnable` interface.

 #### Thread Lifecycle